A different kind of rarity

 Translucent Chalcedony Matrix

-Ultra-RareThe foundation of Canyonite is a naturally translucent chalcedony matrix, an uncommon host for preserved copper mineral assemblages for complex copper mineral assemblages.
+Ultra-RareThe foundation of Canyonite is a naturally formed gem grade silicate matrix, an uncommon host for preserved, rare, complex copper mineral assemblages.
 This translucency allows light to pass through the stone, creating internal depth and dimensionality rarely seen in copper-bearing compositions.

 Papagoite